agilepro/software-craftsmanship/docs/Protocols/error-response.md

 ```

 The response itself is an object.
 It has a member named “error” which is a well defined error structure.
-The ‘details’ is an array, each object in the array has a code and a message.
+The 'details' is an array, each object in the array has a code and a message.
 There is an optional “innererror” that can hold a stack trace.
 This is structured defined by the [OASIS OData standard](http://docs.oasis-open.org/odata/odata-json-format/v4.0/errata02/os/odata-json-format-v4.0-errata02-os-complete.html#_Toc403940655).
-It seems to fit the need, and it is a standard, so let’s use that.
+It seems to fit the need, and it is a standard, so let's use that.

 This structure can be used with the envelope approach where every response has the same top level.
 It also can be used as the structure only for error response.
 This member could be added into almost any object that does not already have an errors member.